natcap/invest.users-guide/source/blue_carbon.rst

 Transition Storage
 """"""""""""""""""

 Different land use / land cover maps (LULC) are the inputs that drive change in carbon from one time period to the next.
 The user will need a land change model (e.g., SLAMM), a scenario assessment tool, or some other method for creating future maps of coastal and marine habitats.
 The user will specify which LULC classes store carbon.
-To assess change in carbon due to accumulation and loss, the user must provide land cover maps at various snapshots over the analysis time period (:math:`t_{0}`,:math:`t_{1}`,...,:math:`t_{t}`).
+To assess change in carbon due to accumulation and loss, the user must provide land cover maps at various snapshots over the analysis time period (:math:`t_{0}`, :math:`t_{1}`, ..., :math:`t_{t}`).
 By drawing from user-provided transition information, the model can identify when development and other stressors (dredging, sea-level rise, etc.) disturb carbon stored by coastal vegetation.
 The model will count carbon stocks in the vegetation and sediments at each time period and then identify and adjust for accumulation and loss of carbon over time.

 The model requires a pre-processing step in order to create a transition matrix for all the potential LULC conversions occuring during each time period.
 For each pixel in the study area, the pre-processing tool will compare the LULC class present at :math:`t_{0}` and then :math:`t_{1}` in order to identify the entire domain of transitions.
 If a transition from one LULC class to another does not occur during any of the time steps, the tool will populate the cell with "None".
 For cells in the matrix where transitions occur, the tool will provide "+" or "-" as default based on general rules of thumb.
 For example, if a salt marsh pixel in :math:`t_{0}` is converted to development in :math:`t_{1}` then the cell will contain a "-" (vegetation to development will most likely result in a loss of carbon).
 On the other hand, if a mangrove remains a mangrove over this same time period then this cell will contain "+".
 It is likely that a mangrove that remains a mangrove will accumulate carbon in its soils and biomass.
 These assumptions of directionality by the tool can be edited by the user before running the blue carbon model.